Dimitris Basis: Biography

 Dimitris Basis was born in Stuttgart.
 His parents lived in Germany for some years.
-He came to Greece for the first time at the age of eight when his entire family returned to Cherso, a small village south of the border with the Socialist Republic of Macedonia.
+He came to Greece for the first time at the age of eight when his entire family returned to Cherso, a small village south of the border with the Socialist Republic of North Macedonia.

 At the age of nine, he started chanting the liturgy in the local church and three years later he began to study Byzantine music.
 He gained his diploma at the age of seventeen.
 At the same time he used to sing at many cultural celebrations.

 When he was twenty years old just after his first steps in professional singing he was discovered by Stamatis Kraounakis and Warner Music company, who immediately offered him a contract.
 For three continuous seasons he was singing with Alkistis Protopsalti, Stamatis Kraounakis and Lina Nikolakopoulou, and met success due to his musical performances under the music director Andreas Voutsinas.
 His professional debut began with his participation in two of Stamatis Kraounakis works: “Otan Erhonde I Fili mou” where he sang two songs and in the soundtrack of the T.V. series “To Trito Stefani” where he took part in one song.

 In 1996 he collaborated with Christos Nikolopoulos and he performed live.
 In 1997 his first album became a reality with the title “Me tin Fora tou Anemou” (music by Christos Nikolopoulos, Kostas Falkonis and lyrics by Christos Papadopoulos).
 Eight months later the soundtrack of T.V. series “Psithiri Kardias” was in music stores (music by Christos Nikolopoulos and lyrics by Eleni Giannatsoulia).
 It was a tremendous success with over 120,000 sales.
 Dimitris Basis’ voice started to be heard not only in Greece but abroad as well.
 In the next season he worked with Dimitra Galani and Manolis Lidakis and by the end of 1998 his second personal album “Se Anihtous Ouranous” is ready (music by Christos Nikolopoulos and lyrics by Aris Davarakis, Eleni Giannatsoulia).

 The winter period of 1998–99 was important to Dimitris Mpasis’ career because of his collaboration with Haris Alexiou.
 In the summer of 1999 he started a series of concerts all over Greece and Cyprus with Giannis Kotsiras.
 That same summer he performed with Stavros Xarhakos in a series of concerts with K.O.E.M.
 (National Orchestra of Greek Music) both in Greece and abroad.
 Simultaneously he took part in a dedicated concert for Christos Nikolopoulos in the Athens Concert Hall.
 This concert was also performed again in the Herodes Atticus Odeon.
 In October 1999 he gave a series of concerts in Australia with Irini Haridou.
 In the winter of 1999 and 2000, we saw him with Eleni Tsaligopoulou.